wulkano/Kap/README.md

 ## Thanks
-- Thanks to [Dave](https://twitter.com/doot0) for the advice before launch.
-- Credit goes to [▲ZEIT](https://github.com/zeit) for the README formatting
+- Credit goes to [▲ZEIT](https://github.com/zeit) for the README formatting and for hosting our downloads and updates!
 - All and any contributors that help Kap in it's journey to help make screen recording and sharing easy